Thibalt-C/tree-biomass-estimator/README.md

 ## Preamble

 This model has been implemented in an environment where only terrestrial laser scanner (TLS) has been used to scan a forest.
 More details are available on the "report.pdf" file, giving the detailed procedure.
-All scripts are accessible under CC-BY 3.0 licence, feel free to re-use it for your own projects.
+All scripts are accessible under CC licence, feel free to re-use it for your own projects.

 ## Required software